 A further change in 1922 was to the back of the coin where the previous image of two entwined maple boughs changed to the image of two twigged maple leaves.
 This design created by Fred Lewis.

 In 1937 the industrious beaver was added to the five cent piece.
 This beaver image was designed by G.E.
 Kruger-Gray and was an image strongly reminiscent of Canada's historical beginnings it helped to portray early Canada's association with the Hudson's Bay Fur Trading Company.

 In 1942 another design change occurred.
-With nickel being required for the manufacture of metals used in the war effort the metal used in the five cent coin was suddenly extremely precious.
-From 1942 to 1946 Tombac a specially prepared brass known as was the metal used in Canada's 5 cent pieces.
+With nickel being required for the manufacture of metal arms and machinery for the war effort Canada's five cent coins were suddenly a valuable commodity.
+To insure sufficient metal during the war years from 1942 to 1946 Tombac (a specially prepared brass) was the metal now used for the minting of Canada's 5 cent pieces.

-The Monarchs On The Face Of The Canadian Nickel?
-Our coinage was originally minted in our Mother country England so has traditionally bore the image of their royal family.
-In 1908 when our mint opened this tradition continued.
-England's reigning Monarch has been pressed onto one side of all Canadian coins minted at the Royal Canadian Mint.
-It is these Monarchs who gracefully rest on the face of each Canadian nickel.
-1902 and 1910 it is the image of Edward Vll, 1911 to 1936 it is the image of George V, 1937 to 1952 it is George V1, 1953 to present day it is Queen Elizabeth.
+Why are England's Monarchy On The Face Of The Canadian Nickel?
+Our coinage was originally minted in our Mother country England so our coins have traditionally borne the image of England's royal family.
+In 1908 when the Canadian mint opened this tradition was continued.
+England's reigning Monarch have been pressed onto one side of most coins minted at the Royal Canadian Mint.
+The Monarchs gracefully rest on the face of each Canadian nickel.
+1902 and 1910 it is the image of Edward Vll, from 1911 to 1936 it is the image of George V, from 1937 to 1952 it is George V1, and from 1953 to present day it is Queen Elizabeth.